John Albrinck

 John Christopher Albrinck (January 17, 1830, to February 18, 1902) was a German-American Catholic prelate of the Archdiocese of Cincinnati who served as vicar general of the archdiocese from 1885 to his death and also as the first rector and co-founder of the archdiocesan minor seminary, serving as both a high school and college -- Saint Gregory, in Mount Washington, Cincinnati.

 Biography

 Early life

 Albrinck was born in Hunteburg, Hanover, in Germany and immigrated to Cincinnati when he was six years old.
 He attended Holy Trinity Church in the West End, receiving his first communion and confirmation there, as well as attending the parish school.
-He went on to attend college at St. Xavier College, and upon graduating in 1849 went to Saint-Sulpice Seminary in France to pursue priestly studies.
+He then attended St. Xavier College, and upon graduating in 1849 went to Saint-Sulpice Seminary in France to pursue priestly studies.
 He was ordained in Notre-Dame de Paris on May 21, 1853, and returned to Cincinnati soon after.

 Priesthood

 Parish ministry

 Following a brief sabbatical, Albrinck was made pastor of Sacred Heart Church in Pomeroy, Ohio, as well as adjacent territory in Meigs, Athens, and Gallia counties in January 1854, also founding St. Louis Church in Gallipolis.
 In 1859, he was moved to Reading, Ohio and served as pastor there as well as chaplain to the Sisters of Notre Dame de Namur based in that city.
 During this time he also founded St. Charles church at Carthage, and St. Gabriel church at Glendale.
 In 1872 he was made pastor of the parish in which he grew up, Holy Trinity.
 During the financial crisis that affected the Archdiocese of Cincinnati in 1878, Albrinck was part of a committee of select clergy who assembled a plan to keep the archdiocese solvent.

 Following the death of the vicar-general for German-speakers in the archdiocese in 1885, William Elder promoted Albrinck to that position the same year.
 Upon the death of the vicar-general for English speakers the following year, Albrinck also assumed that position, marking the end of separate administration based on language groups in the archdiocese.